Shauna Lake - News Anchor

 Brittany Graham - Feature Reporter

-The highlight of her career at KUTV is reporting at the Grammy Awards in 2012 and 2013.
+The highlight of her career at KUTV is reporting at the Grammy Awards for the past few years.

-Brittany grew up in Salt Lake City and graduatedfrom Brigham Young University in Broadcast Journalism in April 2010.
+Brittany grew up in Utah and graduated from Brigham Young University in Broadcast Journalism in April 2010.

 She lives in Salt Lake City with her husband Sam.